ServiceStack/ServiceStack.Redis/README.md

     RedisTypedClient (POCO) > RedisClient (string) > RedisNativeClient (raw byte[])

-Each client is optimized for maximum efficiency and provides layers for higher level functionality:
+Each client is optimized for maximum efficiency and provides layered functionality for maximum developer productivity:

   * The RedisNativeClient exposes raw **byte[]** apis and does no marshalling and passes all values directly to redis.
   * The RedisClient assumes **string** values and simply converts strings to UTF8 bytes before sending to Redis